 The Neighborhood Model: Staff has reviewed the proposal against the Neighborhood Model Principles and found that it is consistent with the majority of the principles.
-The application does not fully meet some aspects of the relegated parking and housing principles.
-Staff recommends that the application include affordable housing per the County's affordable housing policy (6b in the Comprehensive Plan Housing Chapter).
-The detailed Neighborhood Model Analysis can be found in Attachment 4.
+The application does not fully meet some aspects of the relegated parking principle.
+The detailed Neighborhood Model Analysis can be found in Attachment A4.